pyjamabrah/pyjamabrah/content/products/c-language/index.md

           designation: "Senior Embedded Engineer (L5), Google"
           contactLink: "https://www.linkedin.com/in/streetdogg/"
           photo: "https://avatars.githubusercontent.com/u/2120983?v=4"
-          bio: "Electrical Engineer by Education, went on to pursuing masters in Embedded Systems.
+          bio: "Electrical Engineer by Education, went on to pursue a master's degree in Embedded Systems.
 Has worked at Intel on Navigation Firmware, Bluetooth Driver and RF validation software.
-Currently working as a Embedded Software Engineer at Google.
+Currently working as an Embedded Software Engineer at Google.
 Has been involved with Firmware development for the Power Management Sub-system on the Tensor SoCs (Pixel Phones) and Pixel Watch System software."
       lastUpdated: "1/1/2025"
       language: "English"
-      lessons: 13
+      lessons: 12
       length: "3 Hours 52 mins"
       files: 2
       quizzes: 0